 Everyday adults, children and their carers struggle to access their community and local area because they are unable to use standard accessible toilet facilities – something that many of us take for granted.
 Wiltshire Council is committed to enabling everyone within the community access to our vibrant towns, services and local amenities.
 We are proud to support the national Changing Places campaign.

-Ethnic Minority Achievement Service (EMAS)
+Ethnic Minority and Traveller Achievement Service (EMTAS)

 The service consists of: